• Home

 About Us

-The ICP is a multi-disciplinary cooperative of private and public partners that include fire and rescue agencies, emergency medical services, law enforcement agencies, hospital outreach programs, health agencies, and public and private schools.
+The IPC is a multi-disciplinary cooperative of private and public partners that include fire and rescue agencies, emergency medical services, law enforcement agencies, hospital outreach programs, health agencies, and public and private schools.
 This strong partnership provides increased resources, efficiency, and consistent delivery of unified safety messages to the public.

 It was organized in response to problems identified in the Lee County community needs assessment conducted in the early 1990s.
 The assessment reported that injury prevention was the area of most need to improve the community’s health.
 Lee County Health Director, Dr. Judith Hartner, committed the health department in 1994 to become the lead agency to address the problem of injury in the country.